 We spent nearly a decade as missionaries in Italy.
 One day while there, I sat talking with a woman from Florence.
 A former believer, Piera had drifted away from the community of faith.
 In an attempt to exude a sophisticated air, she said to me, "When I was young, I was really active in the Nazarene youth group.
 But I'm beyond all that now."

-In Piera's mind she was moving forward, away from what she saw as provincialism and unprogressive thinking.
+In Piera's mind, she was moving forward, away from what she saw as provincialism and unprogressive thinking.
 Of course, what Piera saw as progress in her journey was really a sliding back into the clutches of the Evil One.

 Though my Italian friend Piera didn't think so, very satisfying rewards do come to those whose lives display Beatitude characteristics.
 In ways that we still don't fully understand, Scripture talks about us not only being in Christ's Kingdom but also of reigning with Him.
 Tragically, humanity lost that privilege when Adam and Eve sought to rule in their own way.
 Thus, in the Garden of Eden, human beings fell, rather than rising as my friend Piera wants to believe.

 My Florentine friend Piera thought she had moved on to better things.
-Instead, she had moved backward.
+Instead, she really had moved backward.
 Don't slide back with her.